Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 Dr. Natasha Jankowski is a higher education and assessment expertHaving previously served as the Director of the National Institute for Learning Outcomes Assessment (NILOA), Dr. Jankowski is the author of multiple assessment-related books, reports, and articles.
 She is also a sought-after presenter nationally and internationally on student assessment practices.

-Dr. Jankowski joined us at CSI for a recent Assessment Week – the period during the Fall Semester when faculty and non-faculty “readers” join to review and assess submitted student work using a portfolio-based process.
+Dr. Jankowski joined us at CSI for an Assessment Week – the period during the Fall Semester when faculty and non-faculty “readers” join to review and assess submitted student work using a portfolio-based process.
 She presented multiple addresses in large and small groups to faculty and continues to collaborate with the TLC to guide our ongoing efforts in designing assignment charrettes.

 If you would like to know more, please visit the Assessment category of our Resources page.